BSocSc(Hons) MTaxation, PhD, CPA, CTA

 |Fax||+61 2 9351 7473|

 Antony won the 2011 Graham Hills IFA Research Award for his PhD research.
 He also won the inaugural Business School Research Award (Early Career Researcher Category) in 2013.
 In the same year, Antony received the Business School Dean's Citation for Teaching in recognition of his outstanding teaching performance.
-Antony is a Fellow of the Chartered Association of Certified Accountants (UK), Associate member of the Hong Kong Institute of Certified Public Accountants, and a Chartered Tax Adviser of the Tax Institute.
-Antony is a member of the Expert Panel of the Tax Institute.
+Antony is a Certified Public Accountant and a Chartered Tax Adviser of the Tax Institute.

 Before embarking on an academic career at the University of Sydney, Antony was a tax partner in a major international accountancy firm, serving mainly multinational companies on corporate tax as well as international tax issues.
 His current research interests include comparative taxation, taxation of corporate groups, corporate taxation, international taxation, and the interaction between accounting rules and the tax law.

 The Conversation published an article co-authored by Associate Professor Antony Ting about the report of the Senate Economics Reference Committee inquiry into corporate tax avoidance.

 Channel 9 News and NBN

 Associate Professor Antony Ting was interviewed on Channel 9 News and NBN about the launch of Apple iBonds and the common practice of US multinational companies borrowing from investors via bonds.

 ABC Radio National interviewed Associate Professor Antony Ting about the first report from the Federal Government inquiry into corporate tax avoidance and recommendations made in the report.